 Environmental concerns and sustainable development are very important to us.
-It extends from our purchasing policies to transport, and pollution prevention to waste management, and informs all our working practices.
+It extends from our purchasing policies and transport to pollution prevention and waste management and informs all of our working practices.

-At Elite Hotels we believe passionately that in order to make a big impression on our guests, we don’t have to make a big impact on the environment.
+At Luton Hoo, we believe passionately that to make a big impression on our guests, we don’t have to significantly impact the environment.

 Without the commitment, passion and professionalism of our teams at each of the hotels, we would never be able to achieve many of the standards that we have reached.
-By engaging with each and every employee we firmly believe that they will become ‘catalysts for change’ who will not only develop a conscientious and proactive approach to environmental and sustainability issues but will also ensure that it becomes a key part of the working culture here at Elite Hotels.
+By engaging with every employee, we firmly believe that they will become ‘catalysts for change’ who will develop a conscientious and proactive approach to environmental and sustainability issues and ensure that it becomes a vital part of the working culture here at Luton Hoo.

-- ‘Core Values’ competency wheels which detail the company’s expectations of all members of the team.
-These are introduced on their first day and include sustainability as a key area.
+- ‘Core Values’ competency wheels detail the company’s expectations of all team members.
+These are introduced on their first day and include sustainability as a critical area

-- Business plans at group and hotel level which include sustainability objectives.
+- Business plans at group and hotel levels which include sustainability objectives

 Recycling - Reducing Our Carbon Footprint

-Like many of our guests, we see recycling as a key part of reducing our carbon footprint and our impact on the environment.
-We encourage all our teams to make sure that recycling becomes part of their departmental culture and regularly publish recycling figures so that they are aware of progress to date.
+Like many of our guests, we see recycling as a critical part of reducing our carbon footprint and environmental impact.
+We encourage all our teams to ensure recycling becomes part of their departmental culture and regularly publish recycling figures so that they are aware of progress to date.
 Key initiatives in this area include:

-- Damaged linen mended in-house and recycled back into the operation.
+- Damaged linen are mended in-house and recycled back into the operation

-- Ongoing project to introduce ‘fuel pod’ technology so that cooking oil can be turned into bio-diesel for estate machinery and company cars.
+- An ongoing project to introduce ‘fuel pod’ technology so that cooking oil can be turned into bio-diesel for estate machinery and company cars

 Energy - Reducing Our Carbon Footprint

-Although technological advances are embraced wherever possible, to reduce energy usage, changing behaviour and promoting best practice in all our hotels is fundamental in achieving year on year reduction.
+Although technological advances are embraced wherever possible, to reduce energy usage, changing behaviour and promoting best practices in all our hotels is fundamental in achieving year-on-year reduction.

 By introducing and promoting the following initiatives, all hotels have managed to reduce their energy usage over the last 2 years:

-- Low energy lamps used in all the hotels with an ongoing strategy to introduce LED bulbs.
+- Low-energy lamps are used in all the hotels, with an ongoing strategy to introduce LED bulbs

-- All printers now set to double sided printing and where possible copiers used rather than individual printers.
+- All printers are now set to double-sided printing, and where possible, copiers are used rather than individual printers

-- All guests are given the option of not having their towelling laundered every day.
+- All guests are given the option of not having their towels laundered every day

-- Sheet laundering no longer an automatic daily process.
-All housekeepers are empowered to determine alternative cycles in appropriate circumstances.
+- Sheet laundering is no longer an automatic daily process.
+All housekeepers are empowered to determine alternative cycles in appropriate circumstances

-- In quieter periods each hotels proactively closes bedroom floors and wings.
+- In quieter periods, each hotel proactively closes bedroom floors and wings

-- Timer switches and ‘dusk until dawn’ sensors used wherever possible.
+- Timer switches and ‘dusk until dawn’ sensors are used wherever possible

-- New boilers and heating controls installed to allow for more effective management of both heating and hot water.
+- New boilers and heating controls are installed to allow for more effective management of both heating and hot water

 Preserving the Nation's Heritage

-As visitors to our hotels will testify each one of our properties hold significant historical importance.
-To preserve both the exquisite buildings and breathtaking estates, the company has always taken a consistent and long term approach, knowing that ultimately we are custodians who must safeguard their heritage for future generations.
+As hotel visitors will testify, each of our properties holds significant historical importance.
+To preserve the exquisite buildings and breathtaking estates, the company has always taken a consistent and long-term approach, knowing that ultimately we are custodians who must safeguard our heritage for future generations.

-To achieve this the company works alongside local conservation groups, national bodies as well as specialist craftsmen and experts to ensure that we do all we can to maintain and enhance each property.
+To achieve this, the company works alongside local conservation groups, national bodies, specialist craftsmen, and experts to ensure that we do all we can to maintain and enhance each property.

-Diners in our AA Rosette accredited restaurants will be able to sample some home grown flavours as well as locally sourced produce.
-The introduction of 'Herb Gardens' at the hotels reduces the need for external supplies.
+Diners in our AA Rosette-accredited restaurants can sample homegrown flavours and locally sourced produce.
+The introduction of 'Herb Gardens at the hotels reduces the need for external supplies.
 Sourcing many ingredients locally also reduces 'food miles' and supports the local community.

-We believe that all our hotels should play an active part in their local communities.
-Each hotel ‘sponsors’ a local community project whereby members of the team are encouraged to provide hands-on support in areas where it is much needed.
+We believe all our hotels should actively participate in their local communities.
+Each hotel ‘sponsors’ a local community project whereby team members are encouraged to provide hands-on support in areas where it is much needed.

-At Elite Hotels we realise that there is always more that can be done to help protect our environment and run ourselves in a more sustainable manner.
+At Luton Hoo, we realise that there is always more that can be done to help protect our environment and run ourselves more sustainably.
 Although we are proud of the initiatives we have in place, we will not be resting on our laurels.